 Click here to find out more about CHELA Di-Aqua or to discuss a whole range of other market leading cleaning solutions for rail and train stations, please contact our specialist team by calling +44 208 805 2150 or by emailing [email protected]

-Getting rid of mould spots from outdoor tiles or concrete floors is essential to prevent floors becoming slippery and dangerous.
+Removing mould spots from outdoor tiles or concrete floors with industrial cleaning products is essential to prevent floors becoming slippery and dangerous.

-Here we look at this issue and some of the more efficient, time-saving ways to manage the process professionally and effectively.
+Here we look at mould, moss and algae removal and some of the more efficient, time-saving ways to manage the mould removal process professionally and effectively.

 The problem with mould spots

-Mould, mildew, lichen, moss and algae can all grow on outdoor surfaces, causing an unsightly looking mess.
+Mould, mildew, lichen, moss and algae can all grow on buildings and outdoor surfaces, causing an unsightly looking mess.

 Eating into your bottom line